Momentum-Team-11/notes/django-tour.md

   - `urls.py` - you will add urls here that users will visit or that will be API endpoints.
   - 🙅‍♀️ `wsgi.py` - also used in deployment.

-The `django-admin startapp <appname>` command creates individual "apps" inside your Django project, which each have a set structure and collection of files.
-The [Momentum Django Template](https://github.com/Momentum-Team-8/momentum-django-project-template) runs this command to create a `users` app and a main app for the project.
+The `python manage.py startapp <appname>` command creates individual "apps" inside your Django project, which each have a set structure and collection of files.
 Colloquially, we call the whole Django project an "app," but, in strict Django terminology, an "app" is a specific unit of structure and function within a project.
 The Django projects we build will likely have two "apps", `users` and `<the main app>`.
 Uptact has `users` and `contacts`, which each contain the same kinds of files.

 - `migrations/` - when you run `./manage.py makemigrations` Django checks for changes in your models and generates migration files that contain instructions for changing the database to match the models. `./manage.py migrate` actually applies the migrations files to the database.
   - 🙅‍♀️ `__init__.py`